The 5 Ways a Personal Loan Can Affect Your Credit Score

 As we said up top, the most important part about taking out a personal loan is to use it responsibly.
 Don’t take out more money than you need, make your payments on time, and make sure your payment amounts fit within your budget.
 You could even possibly use your personal loan to consolidate higher-interest credit card debt.

-Do all that, and your personal loan will end up being a net positive for your credit score.
-To learn more about maintaining your credit score, check out these other great posts and articles from OppLoans:
+Do all that, and your personal loan may end up being a net positive for your credit score.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.